TechSquareInc/intern-playbook/docs/source/introduction/what-is-hpc.md

 # What is High Performance Computing?

 **High Performance Computing** is the practice of using multiple computers working together to solve complex problems.
 HPC can include various system configurations, from standard clusters of computers to custom built supercomputers.
-These systems are designed to perform tasks that would be too large, slow, or inefficent for a typical server or computer.
+These systems are designed to perform tasks that would be too large, slow, or inefficient for a typical server or computer.

-HPC systems are essential tools in scientifc research, engineering, data analysis, artificial intelligence, and more.
+HPC systems are essential tools in scientific research, engineering, data analysis, artificial intelligence, and more.

 ## Why HPC Matters